projectcalico/calico/master/reference/calicoctl/commands/get.md

 #### `go-template` and `go-template-file`
 The `go-template` and `go-template-file` options display the output using a golang template specified as a string on the CLI, or defined in a separate file.
 When writing a template, be aware that the data passed to the template is a golang slice of resource-lists.
-The resource-lists are defined in the [libcalic API](../resources/README.md) and there is a resource-list defined for each resource type.
+The resource-lists are defined in the [libcalico API](../resources/README.md) and there is a resource-list defined for each resource type.
 A resource-list contains an Items field which is itself a slice of resources.
 Thus, to output the "Name" field from the supplied data, it is necessary to enumerate over the slice of resource-lists and the items within that list.

 Example
 ```